 Conclusion: Expensive, but Strategically Relevant

-Montenegro is no longer an undiscovered market.
+Above all, Montenegro is no longer an undiscovered market.

 Pricing reflects that.